 Nonpoint loading of sediment in a water body results from the transport of the material into receiving waters by the processes of mass wasting, head cutting, gullying, and sheet and rill erosion.

 Sources of sediment include:

 - Agriculture

-- · Silviculture
+- Silviculture

 - Rangeland

-- · Construction sites
+- Construction sites

-- · Roads
+- Roads

-- · Urban areas
+- Urban areas

-- · Mass wasting areas
+- Mass wasting areas

 - Gullies

-- · Surface mining
+- Surface mining not covered by an NPDES or general permit

-- · In-channel and instream sources
+- In-channel and instream sources

-- · Historical landuse activities and channel alterations
+- Historical landuse activities and channel alterations

-The 712,887 acre drainage area of HUC 03160104 contains many different landuse types, including forest, cropland, pasture, and urban as shown in Table 1 and Figure 2.
-The dominant landuses within the watershed are pasture/grass and forest.
-The landuse information for the watershed is based on the State of Mississippi's Automated Resource Information System (MARIS), 1997.
-This data set is based on Landsat Thematic Mapper digital images taken between 1992 and 1993.
-The MARIS data are classified on a modified Anderson level one and two system with additional level two wetland classifications.
+The watersheds of the water bodies included in this TMDL contain many different landuse types, including forest, cropland, pasture, and urban as shown in Table 9 and Figures 3-8.
+The landuse information for the watershed is based on the National Landcover Database 2011 (NLCD 2011).
+This data set is based on 2011 Landsat satellite data.